richardm/richardm.github.io/docs/principles/index.md

 - Pay people at the top of their personal market (the Netflix approach).
 See [Create a meritocracy](/principles/meritocracy)
 - Pay people not addresses.
 - Pay people for the value they provide, not their cost of living or the cost of labor in their market
 - Don't stack rank your people if you want them to truly put their teammates first.
-See [Align incentives].
+See [Align incentives](/principles/align-incentives).

 ## Principles for Building Effective Teams